vedph/gve-doc/model/export-tree.md

 We have now considered all the outputs of the chain graph, building a full path for each, in a trie-like structure.
 Starting from the root we can follow branches, each corresponding to a version.
 We are thus representing the same linear combinations as the chain graph, but in a tree-shaped structure, which implies that we have to duplicate nodes.
 Yet, this structure is now fit to an XML-based rendition.

-In fact, if we traverse the tree depth-first, we get:
+In fact, if we traverse the tree (depth-first), we get:

 - ABCD (v6, as defined by the last, leaf node in this traversal)
 - ABDC (v3)